 i. direct transfers of value are those made directly by a Pharmaceutical Company for the benefit of the Recipient;

-transfer of value to Healthcare Professional or Healthcare Organisation related to the planning or conduct of following studies (as defined in valid Law on Medicinal Products, By-law on Clinical Trials of Medicinal Products and Good Clinical Practice and By-law on Good Laboratory Practice): (i) non-clinical studies, (ii) clinical studies or (iii) non-interventional studies that are prospective in nature and that involve the collection of patient data from or on behalf of individual, or groups of, Healthcare Professionals specifically for the study.
+transfer of value to Healthcare Professional or Healthcare Organisation related to the planning or conduct of following studies (as defined in valid Law on Medicinal Products, By-law on Clinical Trials of Medicinal Products and Good Clinical Practice, By-law on Good Laboratory Practice and directly applicable and binding EU clinical studies-related regulations with implementation laws of the Republic Croatia): (i) non-clinical studies, (ii) clinical studies or (iii) non-interventional studies that are prospective in nature and that involve the collection of patient data from or on behalf of individual, or groups of, Healthcare Professionals specifically for the study.

 Member Company, its branch office and all affiliated companies within the meaning of the Company Law.

-promotional, scientific or professional meetings, congresses, conferences, symposia, smaller business meetings and other similar events, including but not limited to advisory board meetings, visits to research or manufacturing facilities and planning, training or investigator meetings for clinical trials and non-interventional studies organised or sponsored by or on behalf of a Pharmaceutical Company
+promotional, scientific or professional meetings, congresses, conferences, symposia, smaller business meetings and other similar events, including but not limited to advisory board meetings, visits to research or manufacturing facilities and planning, training or investigator meetings for clinical trials and non-interventional studies organised or sponsored by a Pharmaceutical Company or by a Third person on behalf of a Pharmaceutical Company.

 Professional Administrative Staff